Verified July 2026 · Cited to primary sources

 Selank

-A Russian-developed anti-anxiety and nootropic peptide with real but non-Western human trials — in Russian studies it matched a benzodiazepine for anxiety without the sedation or dependence.
+A Russian-developed anti-anxiety and nootropic peptide with real but non-Western human trials.
+In Russian studies it matched a benzodiazepine for anxiety without the sedation or dependence.

-Reading this table: Evidence is the A–F human-proof grade; Legal status and Safety are separate factual badges; Verdict is our honest one-line take.
+Reading this table: Evidence is the A to F human-proof grade; Legal status and Safety are separate factual badges; Verdict is our honest one-line take.
 Affiliate availability never changes a grade.
 Full methodology.

 FAQ